 Launch of our Imagination Pods, developed with the help of children with a range of special needs.
-They have since become very popular in special schools and mainstream schools alike.
+They have since become very popular resources for SEND and mainstream students alike.

 Imagination Lab 1.0 opened

-We opened our first physical research and development space at the OXO Tower on London’s South Bank as a space for ‘Imagineers’ – children, their families and teachers – to invent, prototype and test ideas.
+We opened our first physical research and development space at the OXO Tower on London’s South Bank as a space for children, their families and teachers to invent, prototype and test ideas.